BibleResearch/bible-notes/new_testament/pauline_epistles/titus.md

 This letter was written by the **Apostle Paul** (1:1) to **Titus** (1:4) who was in Crete to help "set in order" the church (1:5).

+## Date and Context

+The traditional view is that this book was written at the same time as 1 Timothy.
+This is evidenced by the fact that both books share "many affinities".<sup>[1](#footnote1)</sup> If this is the case, this book was written by Paul likely around **63-64 AD**, after he was released from his first Roman imprisonment.<sup>[2](#footnote2)</sup> Paul is writing this letter out of compassion for both Titus and the Cretan church.

 ## Literary Context

 Titus is one of three books that make up the "**Pastoral Epistles**" (1 Timothy, 2 Timothy, Titus); Paul wrote these letters to **Timothy** and **Titus** who were pastors at **Ephesus** and **Crete** respectively.
 Titus is very similar in themes to 1 Timothy and it has a couple wonderful presentations of the Gospel in it.